cantryDev/CSGOCaseStatsViewer/Readme.md

 ### Why does it need my cookies?
 It needs your cookies to request your <a href=https://steamcommunity.com/my/inventoryhistory>inventory history</a>

+### Analysis not working?
+Make sure to dump the history first.

 ### How do I get my cookies?

 #### Chrome